Study In New Zealand

 Currently, nation is divided into 16 regions out of which 11 are regulated by regional council and remaining five are administrated by territorial authorities that performs function of regional councils too.

-Major cities where top universities and colleges offering international study in new Zealand and travel point of views are Wellington, Auckland - center of commerce and industry, Christchurch - the Garden city, Dunedin, Hamilton, Otago and Palmerston North.
+Major cities where top universities and colleges offering international education to the students and travel point of views are Wellington, Auckland - center of commerce and industry, Christchurch - the Garden city, Dunedin, Hamilton, Otago and Palmerston North.

 Temperature lies between 37 to 42 degrees that sounds perfect for overseas students.
 In summer, the average maximum temperature ranges between 20-30ºC (70-90°F) and in winter between 10-15ºC (50-60°F).January and February are the warmest months, and July is the coldest month of the year.

 Three official languages, including English, Maori and New Zealand Sign Language are spoken.
-Maori used by Maori people, sign language (NZSL) is used by deaf community and English is used for official communication that is great thing to if you want to study in New Zealand.
+Maori used by Maori people, sign language (NZSL) is used by deaf community and English is used for official communication that is great thing if you want to get an international degree from New Zealand..